V-Earl/V-Earl.github.io/README.md

 # V-Earl.github.io

-## Project Name: Password Generator
+## Project Name: Work Day Scheduler

-## General Info
+## General Info:

-This project is for the purpose of creating a password generator that will generate a random password.
-The password must include between 8-128 characters, and a combination of special characters, numbers, as well as upper and lowercase letters.
+This assignment is meant to allow a busy employee to save important events to a daily planner.

 ## Technologies